-- University transactions such as student account payments, department deposits and obtaining event cash can be conducted at the 1st Source LaFortune branch.
+- University transactions such as student account payments, department deposits and obtaining event funds can be conducted at the 1st Source LaFortune branch.
 Contact 1st Source bank directly for more information: 574-631-1010.

 - Exchanging large bills for small bills?
 Read more on the Cash Compliance at Financial Institutions.